Human-to-human interactions will become rare in dealings with customers, but those that do occur will be more valuable.

 This probability is underlined by past examples of defining moments triggered by technological innovation, such as the arrival of the Web browser in 1994 and the emergence of smart machines with IBM Watson in 2011.
 These examples, among others, are proving that technology is the biggest cause of a defining moment in your organization, but also your industry.

-Learn more on CRM trends in the Gartner Special Report “Customer Experience Emerges as the News Competitive Battlefield.”
+Learn more on CRM trends in the Gartner Special Report "Customer Experience Emerges as the News Competitive Battlefield" by Ed Thompson.
 This report focuses on how greater competition and growing consumer power have eroded traditional product- and service-based differentiation, forcing firms to seek new, more durable forms of competitive advantage.